collective/volto-dropdownmenu/README.md

 ## Usage

+> If you are using Volto < 16, then use [v2.4.3](https://github.com/collective/volto-dropdownmenu/tree/v2.4.3)
+>
-> If you're using Volto < 12, then use [v1.3.0](https://github.com/collective/volto-dropdownmenu/tree/v1.3.0)
+> If you are using Volto < 12, then use [v1.3.0](https://github.com/collective/volto-dropdownmenu/tree/v1.3.0)

 Simply load the addon in your project, then edit the configuration in `/controlpanel/dropdown-menu-settings`.
 Example configuration to be saved in Plone [here](./menuConfigurationExample.json).